Start with search engines

 Type the email address into your favorite search engine and hit "enter".
 If that email address has been placed publicly on the Web; on a blog, on a personal Web site, on a message board, in a social networking community, etc. - then it should turn up in a simple Web search.

 In order for this reverse email search to be as effective as possible, it's suggested to use at least three different search engines (for a comprehensive list of over 100 search engines, read The Ultimate Search Engine List).

 Use specialized social networking search utilities

 Not all social networking sites will show up in a general search engine query.
-That's when it's time to turn to specialized social networking search tools, such as YoName, Zabasearch, Zoominfo, and Spokeo.
-These sites search across a variety of social networking communities; if the email address you're looking for has been put up on one of these sites, chances are, you'll find it using these social search tools.
+That's when it's time to turn to specialized social networking search tools, such as YoName, Zabasearch, Zoominfo, These sites search across a variety of social networking communities; if the email address you're looking for has been put up on one of these sites, chances are, you'll find it using these social search tools.

 People search sites

 There are many impressive Web search tools online that focus specifically on finding people; here are fifteen people search engines that search across social networking services, search engines, databases, etc. to find tidbits you might not usually find on a rudimentary search.
 Type in your email address to one of these people-specific search engines and if it's been publicly shared, it's going to show up in the search results.